Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 • Apply for a study permit extension, or

 • Maintain your temporary resident status by applying for a visitor record and change to valid visitor status.
 This is an inland application to change Terms and Conditions of your stay.
 It is not the same as applying for a Temporary Resident Visa or TRV.
+If you do not leave the country and seek to re enter Canada, you do not need a valid temporary resident visa.

 • You restore your study permit, and you submit your PGWP application within 90 days of your permit expiring, OR